Asmyldof/Christmas-Village/README.md

 Early December 2013:
 -----
 I glue some LED strips into the crockery Christmas Village houses my parents bought and supplied father with some pre-fab connectors and cables.
-That year the houses were lit a a fraction of the cost of high-watage incandescent bulbs from the supplier.
+That year the houses were lit at a fraction of the cost of high-watage incandescent bulbs from the supplier.
 (Where the LEDstrip uses less than 1/10th the power).

 Early January 2014:
 -----